otuyacloud/devops-mlops/project-01-container-api-v2-flask/README.md

 The goal is not to build a complex product, but to show real-world DevOps fundamentals:

-- Clean application structure
+- Clean Flask application structure
 - Containerized runtime with Docker
 - Local development with Docker Compose
 - Automated testing
-- CI pipeline with GitHub Actions
+- CI pipeline with GitLab CI
-- Container image publishing to GitHub Container Registry
+- Container image publishing to GitLab Container Registry
 - Production-style deployment using Docker Compose on a cloud VM

 This project serves as the foundation for later projects involving serverless, Kubernetes, and MLOps.